particle-iot/device-os/hal/src/core-v2/readme.md

 or by connecting to the device using a serial terminal, and typing 'i'.

-Then email the device ID and the `photon.pub.pem` file to `mat _at_ spark.io` to register the device.
+Then email the device ID to `mat _at_ spark.io` to register the device.

 ### Enter WiFi Details